 - Issued green bonds in the form of domestic wholesale bonds as part of its fundraising efforts for introducing new energy-saving train cars and implementing photovoltaic power plant construction business.
 (Dec.
 2019)

 - Expansion of Seibu Holdings shareholder benefits program. (starting from May 2020 dispatch)

 ■Urban Transportation and Regional

-- Seibu Railway has announced renewal of Seibuen Amusement Park, collaborating with Katana Inc (Opening in 2021) Its concept: "A Heartwarming World of Happiness".
+- Seibu Railway has announced renewal of Seibuen Amusement Park, collaborating with Katana Inc. (Opening in 2021) Its concept: "A Heartwarming World of Happiness".

 ■Hotel and Leisure

-- Opened its first membership resort for Prince Hotel, Prince Vacation Club Karuizawa Asama and Prince Vacation Club Villa Karuizawa Asama (Opened in Jul.
-8, 2019).
+- Opened its first members-only resort hotels, Prince Vacation Club Karuizawa Asama and Prince Vacation Club Villa Karuizawa Asama.
+(Jul.
+8, 2019)

-- Decided to start a limited service hotel brand Prince Smart Inn for the next-generation.
-One in Atami in the summer of 2020, and another in Kyoto in the summer of 2021.
+- Decided to start a limited service hotel brand Prince Smart Inn for the next-generation in Atami, Kyoto and Naha.
+Decided to open a Prince Hotel's brand hotel in Ginowan City.

-- Saitama Seibu Lions won the Pacific League pennant race for the second consective year and the 23rd time overall (Sep.
-2019).
+- Saitama Seibu Lions won the Pacific League pennant race for the second consecutive year and the 23rd time overall.
+(Sep.
+2019)

-Note: This page only depicts a list of events that happened during the sixth month ended Sep.
-30, although our overseas subsidiaries use a calendar year in respect to accounting
+Note: This page only depicts a list of events that happened during the fiscal year ended March 31, 2020, although our overseas subsidiaries use a calendar year in respect to accounting periods.